lee2sman/p5-flatgame/README.md

 # P5-Flatgame

-**Note: I am currently editing to make this more advanced so assets can be dropped in easier.
-Consider this the pre-alpha!**

 This is a template to create a [Flatgame](https://flatgame.itch.io/) using the P5JS and P5Play javascript libraries under the hood.
 Also includes P5Sound to play the soundtrack, and hammer.js for swipe gesture on mobile.

 ## Glossary